-I’ve been daydreaming about my summers during university, when I worked part time and wrote sprawling essays and stories for my own amusement.
+I’ve been daydreaming about my summers during university, when I worked part time and wrote sprawling essays and stories for my own enjoyment.
 I mean, really?
 I did that?
-I sat there in that kingdom of good fortune, airily turning out practice pieces about nothing much at all?
+I sat there in that kingdom of good fortune, airily turning out practice essays about nothing much at all.
 It goes beyond privilege into the realm of make-believe.
-I look back in wonder at my laziness.
 I remember very sunny days in the library as I tried to teach myself Old Icelandic (I failed).
 Days spent reading anything, whatever.
 I was wrapped up in numb warm serenity.
 I was twenty-one, everything was beginning and nothing would ever end.

 But, ah, life accelerates each year.
-It also seems to get very full of nonsense.
+It also seems to get very full.
 I long for that lost kingdom, those sunny empty summers.
 Things fall apart, to quote Yeats, although he was perhaps thinking of more serious things than my chill.
 The serenity didn’t hold.
-Now there’s hassle.
-There’s work.
-There’s a house to clean and food to buy, prep, freeze in batches.
+Now there’s a house to clean and food to buy, prep, freeze in batches.
 I budget.
 I have curtain issues.
 I’m trying to get my five a day.
-There are always forgotten plans to rush back to.
-My bullet journal is a quagmire of tiny, tyrannical detail.
+There are always plans.
 I don’t even have kids – I have no idea how a person might have kids and also brush their hair once in a while.

 Ever feel like you’re working really hard just to stay in the same place?
 If I stop for even a sec, I’ll be whisked backwards off the treadmill and land flat on my face.
 There is no off switch.

 So this is not a pity post.
 I’m not asking for, like, people to just lower their expectations of me (as a certain Ivanka did recently).